wri/cities-thermal-comfort-modeling/README.md

 Below steps are executed on one of the "Windows QGIS" EC2 instances maintained by WRI.
 ### Pre-execution configuration.
    1. Connect to one of the EC2 instance using RDP or some equivalent tool.
-   1. Open Windows File Explorer and go to the C:\CTCM_processing folder
+   1. Open Windows File Explorer and go to the C:\CTCM_data_setup folder
    1. Copy the ZZZ_template_city folder and rename to the country and city for your dataset, such as "USA_WashingtonDC".
 (This is **"your city folder"** in below instructions.)
    1. If you will be processing your own "custom" source TIFF files, then follow below steps, skip this step if you instead want the system to automatically retrieve the base TIFF files.
       1. Copy TIFF files for your city into subfolders under .\source_data\primary_source_data underneath your city folder.